 Artistic temperament sometimes seems a battleground, a dark angel of destruction and a bright angel of creativity wrestling.

-When you embark on a creative dream, or really anything at all in life that's deeply worthwhile, you're going to battle demons.
-It is like there is an angel of destruction that wants to keep you down, to make you distract yourself with addictions and distractions and superficial cares of life, to prevent you from doing what you're here to do.
-I love Steven Pressfield's work (such as The War of Art) - he often writes about the divine help that seems to descend the moment you put yourself in your chair and simply show up as a writer or artist.
+When you embark on a creative dream, or really anything at all in life that's deeply worthwhile, you're going to battle demons (literally and figuratively; I'm Christian and believe that these exist).
+There is a fallen angel of destruction that wants to keep you down, to make you distract yourself with addictions and distractions and superficial cares of life, to prevent you from doing what you're here to do.

 If you take a tiny step towards your creativity (such as signing up for a class or getting out those paints), it's like a bright angel shows up, takes you by the hand and dances with you along a bright sparkly new path.